-Hearty steel-cut oats toasted in browned butter get the full pumpkin spice treatment with real pumpkin puree, serious spice and less sugar than your average PS treat.
-A batch can feed a brunch bunch, or be stored in the refrigerator for a week of healthy breakfasts.
+Hearty steel-cut oats toasted in browned butter get the full pumpkin spice treatment with real pumpkin puree and less sugar than your average PS treat.
+Pumpkin Spice Steel Cut Oatmeal can feed a brunch bunch, or be stored in the refrigerator for a week of healthy breakfasts.

-Two vital seasonal truths in my world right now: 1.
-Though we have left fall behind, I’m not yet finished with the pumpkin.
-2. Though it’s a new year and blah blah blah, it’s TOO COLD for smoothie bowls.
+Two vital seasonal truths in my world right now: 1) Though we have left fall behind, I’m not yet finished with the pumpkin.
+2) I know it’s a new year and blah blah blah, it’s TOO COLD for smoothie bowls.
 I need my breakfast to warm me up right now, thanks.

-One of my absolute favorite things to make for breakfast is steel-cut oats, and there are so many options out there.
-In fact, here’s another recipe for apple-cinnamon steel-cut oats in case this one doesn’t tickle your fancy.
+One of my absolute favorite things to make for breakfast is steel-cut oats, and there are so many options.
+In fact, here’s one for Banana Nut Steel Cut Oatmeal, and another for Apple Cinnamon Porridge in case this one doesn’t tickle your fancy.

 Never made them?
 Nervous?
 Let me break it down for you: